-Instruction now will prepare you for the TAKS test.
-Students must pass the TAKS test in order to graduate.
-The ELA test is in February.
+Instruction now will prepare you for the STAAR/EOC US History test.
+Students must pass all five STAAR/EOC tests in order to graduate.
+The STAAR/EOC US History test is in May.

 - Prepare to register for next year’s junior level courses.
 Make sure to follow your four-year plan for high school graduation and college preparation.
 Sign up for the most AP and Dual Credit courses that you can handle.
 See your counselor for registration instructions and deadlines.

 - Prepare to take AP tests in May.
 All MHS students in AP classes will take AP tests.

 - Look and listen for announcements for times and locations of sessions at MHS with college representatives.
 Visit with college representatives who come to MHS this spring.
 Read information and ask questions to see if their school may be a good fit for you.

 - Become a candidate and run for office in your elective and extracurricular classes.
 Look at student council and other prominent organizations to become a part of.